21 Tips to Prepare Your Home for a Natural Disaster

 Make a Basic Storm Kit

 A basic storm kit is designed to get a family through 48 hours without electricity and basic services.
 Your basic storm kit should include a whistles, blankets, garbage bags, batteries, a three-day water supply and two days worth of food.
-Get the complete of items here and what to include in a three-to-four day kit and a week or more kit.

 Fill Gas Containers